AI-Tech-Research-Lab/PyCrCNN/README.md

 # PyCrCNN
 PyCrCNN is the implementation of a privacy-respectful Machine Learning as a Service (MLaaS) which use Homomorphic Encryption (HE).
 The application has been tailored on Convolutional Neural Networks (CNNs).

 PyCrCNN has been introduced in the [paper](https://arxiv.org/pdf/2003.13541.pdf) "A Privacy-Preserving Distributed Architecture for Deep-Learning-as-a-Service".

+**For an introduction to Homomorphic Encryption, check out our [new work](https://github.com/AlexMV12/Introduction-to-BFV-HE-ML)!**

+*Disclaimer: we are working on the topic, so, expect changes in this repo.*

 ## Introduction
 PyCrCNN is a client/server application in which the server can run a Convolutional Neural Network on some data coming from a client.